A novel mechanism for probing the Planck scale with wavepackets following general distributions: Broadening of free wavepackets

-where we have defined $\alpha= \alpha_0/M_{Pl} c$, $\alpha_0$ being dimensionless. $M_{Pl}$ is the Planck mass, $M_{Pl} c$ the Planck momentum, $M_{Pl} c^2 \approx 10^{16}$ TeV the Planck energy and $\ell_{Pl} \approx 10^{-35}$ m is the Planck length.
+Note that, the maximum uncertainty in momentum implies that one cannot have an infinite momentum in the GUP picture since for an infinite momentum, the corresponding uncertainty may also be infinite, which would clearly contradict \eqref{alpha11}.
+Here we have defined $\alpha= \alpha_0/M_{Pl} c$, $\alpha_0$ being dimensionless. $M_{Pl}$ is the Planck mass, $M_{Pl} c$ the Planck momentum, $M_{Pl} c^2 \approx 10^{16}$ TeV the Planck energy and $\ell_{Pl} \approx 10^{-35}$ m is the Planck length.
 We do not assume any specific value of $\alpha_0$, but hope that experiments will shed light on the allowed values of $\alpha_0$.
 Since no evidence of a MLS has been found in high energy experiments such as the LHC, one is automatically led to an upper bound on $\alpha_0$.
 Together with a lower bound on it corresponding to the Planck scale, one arrives at the following allowed range: $1 \leq \alpha_0 \leq 10^{16}$.
 Note that, since $M_{Pl} c$ is of the order of unity in SI units, the same numerical bounds apply to the dimensionful GUP parameter $\alpha$ as well.

 Next, we define an auxiliary momentum variable $p_0$, which is `canonical' in the sense that $[x,p_0]=i\hbar$.
 Therefore as an operator, one can write $p_0=-i\hbar\,d/dx$.
 This is related to the physical (i.e. measurable) momentum $p$ via the relation $p= p_0(1-\alpha p_0 + 2 \alpha^2 p_0^2)$.
 Substituting in Eq.(\ref{ham1}), one obtains the following effective Hamiltonian for a relativistic system, incorporating GUP {